-This warranty does not cover the DualproTM IVUS+NIRS Intravascular Catheter, and related test components, or other OEM equipment that is not included in the Makoto Intravascular Imaging SystemTM.
+This warranty does not cover the DualproTM IVUS+NIRS or Infraredx ClarisproTM HD-IVUS Intravascular Catheter, and related test components, or other OEM equipment that is not included in the Makoto Intravascular Imaging SystemTM.
 This warranty does not cover normal calibration, cleaning, or maintenance of the system.
 Any product returned to Infraredx without prior authorization shall be returned at sender's expense.
 Infraredx reserves the right to change or discontinue this product, its specifications, or price without prior notice.